 Norton Into Administration

 In late January 2020, the firm was forced into administration.
 A hefty unpaid HMRC tax bill of hundreds of thousands of pounds was cited.
-Meaning 228 pensioners were left out of pocket, to the considerable tune of £14 million – due to maladministration of three pension funds.
-Of which, former owner Stuart Garner was the sole trustee.
+Meaning 228 pensioners were left out of pocket, to the considerable tune of £14 million – due to the maladministration of three pension funds.
+Former owner Stuart Garner was the sole trustee.

 In relation to the schemes, the Pensions Ombudsman’s final and binding determination was that: “… the Trustee acted dishonestly and in breach of his duty of no conflict, his duty not to profit and his duty to act with prudence… ” [June 2020].

 Though, it was also noted by the Ombudsman “… that the Schemes had not been, in law, initially set up for an improper purpose… “

 To the rescue then, came TVS Motor Company Limited (in April 2020).
 It’s the world’s sixth-largest motorcycle manufacturing group.
 Furthermore, not the first Indian company to bail out a beleaguered, British brand.

 After forming a new subsidiary [Project 303 Bidco Limited] (registered in England and Wales) the firm bought most but not all of Norton’s assets for circa sixteen million of the Queen’s.
 Of that, intellectual property accounts for £15 million with plant and machinery in addition to stock making up the majority of the remaining £1 million, valued respectively at £649,998 and £349,998.